jarek585/jarek585/README.md

 - 👋 Hi, I’m @jarek585
 - 👀 I’m interested in ...
 I'm new here so I'm interested in everything;)
 - 🌱 I’m currently learning ...
-Python & SQL
+Python & SQL, GIT
+- 🚀 I'd like to learn ...
+HTML & CSS, JavaScript

 <!---
 jarek585/jarek585 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.